imfulee/jaqen/README.md

 # Jaqen

-Just a Football Manager New GAN Manager rewrite in go.
+A Football Manager New GAN Manager rewrite in go.
+I named it Jaqen based on Jaqen H'ghar having a wall of faces.

 ## Motivation

-I just wanted to learn go and just found the original didn't run well on Linux.
+I just wanted to learn go and just found the original didn't run well on Linux, as I think the original version works pretty well for Windows and Mac so it's unnecessary to support those architectures.

 ## Usage